blogify-app/blogify-api/README.md

-# Blogify API 📑✨
+# BLOGIFY API 📑✨
-Welcome to Blogify, where words come to life and stories find their digital home!
-Blogify is more than just a blog app; it's a vibrant community of passionate writers, storytellers, and readers coming together to share, explore, and engage in the art of blogging.
+Welcome to Blogify, where words come to life and stories find their digital home! __Blogify__ is more than just a blog app; it's a vibrant community of passionate writers, storytellers, and readers coming together to share, explore, and engage in the art of blogging.

 ## Overview